Arsenic-ATG/Tetris/CONTRIBUTING.md

 The project uses

 - C++ (17 and above standards)
-- SDL2.0 (for graphics and redering)
+- SDL2.0 (for graphics and rendering)
 - emscripten (for compiling the source to WebAsm, having knowledge about this is totally optional)

 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the [documentation issues](https://github.com/Arsenic-ATG/Tetris/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) or suggest ideas about how the game can be improved via creating a new issue ( keep in mind that no idea is stupid ).

 If you are interested in making a code contribution and would like to learn more about the technologies that we use, check out the list below.

-TODO: add links to usefull resources to learn C++ and SDL2.0 (if you know some then you can also contribute )
+TODO: Add links to useful resources to learn C++ and SDL2.0 (if you know something then you can also contribute )

 ## How do I make a contribution?

 Never made an open source contribution before?
-Wondering how contributions work in the in our project?
+Wondering how contributions work in our project?
 Here's a quick rundown!

 1. Find an issue that you are interested in addressing or a feature that you would like to add.
 2. Fork the repository ( So that you can have a copy of repository you can hack upon )